Ubon Ratchathani

 How is mobile / internet coverage?

-I have ADSL at home and many newer apartments are now offering high speed connections in the rooms which is great.
-If you plan to be in Ubon for the long term I would suggest getting your own connection to be safe.
+Many newer apartments offer high speed connections in the rooms, which is great.
+However, if you plan to be in Ubon for the long term, getting your own connection might be a wise idea.

 Will you be stared at? and what's the likelihood of a good beating?